chessracer/docker-logio/README.md

 #### default values:
-LARAVEL_HOME=/opt/laravel-coci #NOTE: REQUIRED to be explicitly set if you are pulling laravel logs LOGIO_PASSWORD=changeme
+LARAVEL_HOME=/opt/laravel-coci #NOTE: REQUIRED to be explicitly set if you are pulling laravel logs custom_app= #NOTE: set custom_app to a value that resolves to templates/harvester.conf.$custom_app if you wish to override the default configuration
+LOGIO_PASSWORD=changeme

 ### run the compose.sh script to initialize your environment, and start the containers